nodechan/coc/README.md

 # Code of Conduct

-We are committed to making #n-o-d-e an inclusive and welcoming IRC channel for everyone.
+We are committed to making #n-o-d-e (on irc.libera.chat) an inclusive and welcoming IRC channel for everyone.

 Sadly, technology communities have a notorious reputation for harassment.
 We've set these ground rules to make it abundantly clear that this kind of behaviour is not acceptable, so that everyone can feel comfortable participating.